magnitood/BarteringManip/README.md

 reset - resets the queue

-enable - enables the queue

-disable - disables the queue
+toggle - to toggle queue on and off

 show - prints the queue in the console